 Sleep in an eco-lodge suspended from the side of the cliffs

-Challenge your abilities and learn new techniques at the three best rock climbing destinations in Colombia.
-Each area boasts unique and memorable accommodations along with world-class rock climbing experiences.
+Challenge your abilities and learn new techniques at the best three rock climbing destinations in Colombia.
+Each area boasts unique and memorable accommodations to compliment the awesome rock climbing experience.
 Come for the climbing and fall in love with the culture.
-South America Rocks works with local expert climbing guides and tourism companies owned and operated by climbers.
-Come enjoy the buena onda (good vibes) and feel the difference for yourself!
+South America Rocks works with the most authentic local tourism companies, owned and operated by climbers, for climbers.
+The smiles and good vibes are for real.
+Come feel it for yourself!

 Why Take This Tour?

-Push your limits on tricky single pitch sport routes, or follow your expert guide on a multi-pitch adventure
+Explore the rocks at Suesca, birthplace of Colombian rock climbing.
+Push your limits on tricky single pitch sport routes, or climb high on a multipitch adventure.

 Click the tabs for more trip info

-Private transportation, all meals & accommodation, certified guide, group climbing equipment, lively tour wrap up party.
+Private transportation, all meals and accommodation, certified guide, group climbing equipment, lively tour wrap up party

 What to bring

-- 2 pairs of rock climbing shoes in good condition,
+- 2 pairs rock climbing shoes in good condition